anferico/wator/README.md

 Based on the article "Sharks and fish wage an ecological war on the toroidal planet Wator" by A. K. Dewdney (Scientific American, Vol. 251, No. 6 (December 1984), pp. 14-26)

 ## Instructions (English)
-To generate executable files, open the terminal and head to the 'src' directory, then run:
+To generate executable files, open the terminal and run:

+	cd src
 	make